 top of page

-A History of Hispanic & Latinx Representation in Film
+A History of Hispanic & Latinx Representation in Cinema

-On June 11, 1968, California Congressman George E. Brown introduced House Joint Resolution 1299, authorizing the President to proclaim the week annually as "National Hispanic Heritage Week."
+On June 11, 1968, California Congressman George E. Brown introduced House Joint Resolution 1299, which authorized the President to proclaim the annual "National Hispanic Heritage Week."
 President Lyndon B. Johnson signed it into law on September 17, 1968.
-Twenty years later, "National Hispanic Heritage Week" was expanded to a month-long celebration under President Ronald Reagan's administration in 1988.
-The significance of September 15 recognizes Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua's independence from Spain in 1821.
-Additionally, Mexico and Chile celebrate their independence days on September 16 and September 18, respectively.
+President Ronald Reagan's administration expanded "National Hispanic Heritage Week" to a month-long celebration twenty years later.

 A Hispanic Theater in San Antonio, Texas (1938).
 Courtesy of the Library of Congress.